-I have practiced family law for seventeen years and I am licensed in both Georgia and Washington State.
-I like problem-solving and love my job.
-I enjoy understanding my client’s goals and working to achieve those goals.
+I have practiced family law for eighteen years, being licensed in both Georgia and Washington State.
+Problem-solving is my top priority, understanding my client’s goals and working to achieve those goals.

 I enjoy studying psychology.
 My interests range from how positive psychology and personal resilience skills can improve one’s quality of life during the divorce process to how litigants with personality disorder behavioral traits impact family law litigation.